ipwnosx/docs-1/content/rancher/v2.x/en/k8s-in-rancher/workloads/deploy-workloads/_index.md

         Use this section to add storage for your workload.
 You can manually specify the volume that you want to add, use a persistent volume claim to dynamically create a volume for the workload, or read data for a volume to use from a file such as a [ConfigMap]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/configmaps/).

         When you are deploying a Stateful Set, you should use a Volume Claim Template when using Persistent Volumes.
 This will ensure that Persistent Volumes are created dynamically when you scale your Stateful Set.
-This option is available in the UI as of Rancher v2.2.0.

     - **Scaling/Upgrade Policy**